 Designing a Better Experience

-The average person access a phone an average of 150 times per day.
+The average person grabs their phone about 150 times per day.
 Millions of athletes carry a device when their running.
 Whether it's for GPS tracking, music, or safety on the trail, you need a place where your device is both secure and accessible.
 It's not good enough to only have your smartphone secure, you also need to be able to grab it quickly so you can change music, make an emergency call, or simply answer the phone.
 These two mandatories are front and center as we design every garment.
 We don't want athletes to worry about their phones.
 They should be able to tuck it away, enjoy their workout, and have their device in a handy spot in case they need to grab it.